 There wasn’t much description with this Christmas invention, I think the picture supposedly says it all.

-People normally fall into 2 camps when it comes to tree toppers, angels or stars.
-The use of a Christmas angel as a tree-topper represents the angel Gabriel from the Nativity of Jesus.
+People usually fall into two camps regarding tree toppers, angels or stars.
+Using a Christmas angel as a tree-topper represents the angel Gabriel from the Nativity of Jesus.

 The alternative to an angel on the Christmas tree is a star as a tree topper.
 The star is supposed to represent the star of Bethlehem.